DennisD2/bkunix/readme.md

 But what is this?
 Hm.

 From lsxfs_inode_get(), file inode.c, I get this info:
 *Inodes are numbered starting from 1.
 32 bytes per inode, 16 inodes per block.
- Skip first and second blocks.
+Skip first and second blocks.*

 Because a block has size 512, the first 1024 bytes are skipped.
-After some debugging and thinking, I understood that all these Inodes needs space the first payload block starts with - guess it -
+After some debugging and thinking, I understood that all these Inodes needs space at the beginning of the disk image and the first payload block starts with - guess it - 3328

-3382.
 Here is a verbose output showing this (with -v -v -v -v), There you
       have it, check the 3328 for block 0:
 ```asm
 ../../fsutil/lsx-util -n -s256000 -b../../fsutil/rxboot n1 -v -v -v -v